ram535ii/hmfaysal-omega-theme/_posts/2020-03-15-tech-lead-101-intro.md

 ----

-While I'm here I'd all like to extend a massive thank you to Aless for her tireless editing, you've really helped my message shine 🙏
+Before we dive in I'd like to quickly say thank you to Aless for her tireless editing on this series, you've really helped my message shine 🙏

 ----